Refrigerator Water Filter Problems & How to Fix Them

 Low household water pressure

 Refrigerator dispensers need at least 20 PSI.
-Check your home's water pressure if other faucets also seem weak.

 4